sebcampos/Coursera_Projects/IT_Support/notes.md

 ### CIDR
 - Classless inter-domain routing
 - Demarcation point is used to describe where on network or system ends and another one begins

+### Routing
+- A router is a network device that forwards traffic depending on the destination address of that traffic
+- a router recieves a data packet on one of its interfaces, it then examines the destination IP, then looks up the destination network in a routing table, the router then forwards that out to the destination

+### Routing Tables
+- columns:
+    1. destination network
+    2. Next Hop
+    3. Total Hops
+    4. Interface

+### Interior gateway protocol
+Routing protocols fall into two main categories: interior gateway protocols and exterior gateway protocols
+- Interior gateway protocols are further split into two catagories: Link state routing protocols and distance-vector protocols
+- Interior gateway protocols are used by routers to shar information within a single autonomour system
+- An autonomous system is a collection of networks that all fall under the control of a single network operator
+- The two main types of interior gateway protocols are link state routing protocols and distance-vector protocols

+### Exterior gateway protocols
+communicate data to routers representing the edges of an autonomous system
+- Internet Assigned Numbers Authority (IANA) is a nonprofit organization that helps manage things like IP address allocation
+- Along with managing IP address allocation the IANA is also responsible for ASN or Autonomous System Number allocation

+### Non-Routable Address space
+They are ranges of IPs set aside for use by anyone that cannot be routed to
+- Core routers cannot access them
+- They can be used by anyone internally